Sensationalism: Underlying causes

-The role of profit
+Role of profit

 American cartoon published in 1898, Remember the Maine!
 And Don't Forget the Starving Cubans!
 Such sensationalist cartoons were used to support American intervention in the Cuban War of Independence.

-In the late 1800s, falling costs in paper production and rising revenues in advertising in the U.S. led to a drastic rise in newspaper's circulation, which attracted the growing audiences that advertisers desired.
+In the late 1800s, falling costs in paper production and rising revenues in advertising in the U.S. led to a drastic rise in newspapers' circulation, which attracted the growing audiences that advertisers desired.
 One presumed goal of sensational reporting is to increase or sustain viewership or readership, from which media outlets can price their advertising higher to increase their profits based on higher numbers of viewers and/or readers.
 Sometimes this can lead to a lesser focus on objective journalism in favor of a profit motive, in which editorial choices are based upon sensational stories and presentations to increase advertising revenue.

-Additionally, advertisers tend to have a preference for their products or services to be reported positively in mass media, which can contribute to bias in news reporting in favor of media outlets protecting their profits and revenues, rather than reporting objectively about stated products and services.
-The more dependent news organizations are on advertising revenue a greater number of sensationalist news stories are produced is argued by Paul Hendriks Vettehen and Mariska Kleemans in Proving the Obvious?
+Advertisers tend to have a preference for their products or services to be reported positively in mass media, which can contribute to bias in news reporting in favor of media outlets protecting their profits and revenues, rather than reporting objectively about stated products and services.
+The more dependent news organizations are on advertising revenue, the greater number of sensationalist news stories are produced, argues Paul Hendriks Vettehen and Mariska Kleemans in Proving the Obvious?
 What Sensationalism Contributes to the Time Spent on News Video.

 The Watergate scandal has been credited by some with creating distrust in government and opening the door for a new business tactic for the media that resulted in the spread of negative, dishonest and misleading news coverage of American politics; such examples include the labeling of a large number of political scandals, regardless of their importance, with the suffix "-gate".

-Sensationalism has also been blamed for the infotainment style of many news programs on radio and television.
+Sensationalism has been blamed for the infotainment style of many news programs on radio and television.
 According to sociologist John Thompson, the debate of sensationalism used in the mass medium of broadcasting is based on a misunderstanding of its audience, especially the television audience.
-Thompson explains that the term 'mass' (which is connected to broadcasting) suggests a 'vast audience of many thousands, even millions of passive individuals'.
+Thompson explains that the term "mass" (which is connected to broadcasting) suggests a "vast audience of many thousands, even millions of passive individuals".
 Television news is restricted to showing the scenes of crimes rather than the crime itself because of the unpredictability of events, whereas newspaper writers can always recall what they did not witness.

-On web-based platforms such as Facebook, Google and YouTube their respective algorithms are used to maximize advertising revenue by attracting and keeping the attention of users.
+On web-based platforms such as Facebook, Google, and YouTube their respective algorithms are used to maximize advertising revenue by attracting and keeping the attention of users.
 This business model results in sensationalist content often being prioritized as algorithms often predict that it will get the highest amount of engagement.